-When creating an InnoDB ReplicaSet, if you have security requirements that want all accounts created automatically by AdminAPI to have strict authentication requirements, you can set a value for the replicationAllowedHost configuration option of the ReplicaSet.
-The replicationAllowedHost MySQL Shell option allows you to set internally managed replication accounts for a ReplicaSet to a strict subnet based filter instead of the default wildcard value of %.The replicationAllowedHost option can take a string value.
+When creating an InnoDB ReplicaSet using MySQL Shell 8.0.28 and later, if you have security requirements that want all accounts created automatically by AdminAPI to have strict authentication requirements, you can set a value for the replicationAllowedHost configuration option of the ReplicaSet.
+The replicationAllowedHost MySQL Shell option allows you to set internally managed replication accounts for a ReplicaSet to a strict subnet based filter instead of the default wildcard value of %.
+The replicationAllowedHost option can take a string value.
 For example, to set the replicationAllowedHost to 192.0.2.0/24, issue: